 A lovely unspoilt real ale pub, offering traditional bar entertainment, including quizzes and live music.
 Large beer garden to the rear.

 Swarthmoor Hall is a Grade II Listed Building near the market town of Ulverston in the Lake District.
 The Hall is surrounded by peaceful gardens and grounds, and is only two miles from the coast.
-The Hall is regularly used for courses and retreats.
+The Hall is regularly used

 A church building used by various community groups and available for bookings (meetings, parties etc).